timdp/es6-promise-pool/README.md

 ## Motivation

-An ES6 `Promise` is a great way of handling asynchronous operations.
+An ECMAScript 6 `Promise` is a great way of handling asynchronous operations.
 The `Promise.all` function provides an easy interface to let a bunch of promises settle concurrently.

 However, it's an all-or-nothing approach: all your promises get created